Mommy-Aki/VM-OS-Python-v1.0.0/README.md

 -- Saving --

-All filoes will Automaticaloly Save and will appear when the user re-launches the OS (unless data had been modified manually) The OS may break if the wrong files are deleted from the system.
+All files will Automaticaloly Save and will appear when the user re-launches the OS (unless data had been modified manually) The OS may break if the wrong files are deleted from the system.